Wildlife of North Macedonia: Legal framework

 Environmental protection became part of national law for the first time in 1963, under Article 32 of the Constitution of the Socialist Republic of Macedonia.
 This was maintained in the 1991 Constitution of the Republic of Macedonia under Article 56.
 The constitution obliges citizens to promote and protect the environment.

 Most environmental laws are set at a national level, with Assembly of North Macedonia having a commission for transport, communications, and environment.
 The Ministry of Environment and Physical Planning (MoEPP) handles government implementation of laws and regulations.
 In 2007, the Administration of Environment was established within the MoEPP.
 In 2014 the State Inspectorate of Environment and Nature became a separate legal entity within the MoEPP.
 The Ministry of Agriculture, Forestry, and Water Economy also plays a role in ensuring the environment is utilised sustainably.

 The country is working to integrate European Union environmental legislation into its national laws, and to meet the Aichi targets.
 IUCN Red List classification and methodology is specifically referenced by the Law on Nature Protection of the Republic of North Macedonia ("Official Gazette" no. 67/04, as amended).

 While the MoEPP is responsible for nature protecting and monitoring, natural resources, such as forests, waters, and game animals remain under the jurisdiction of other ministries.
-This overlap in jurisdiction has complicated ecosystem management, and the implementation of the European Union Acquis communautaire into North Macedonian Law.
+This overlap in jurisdiction has complicated ecosystem management, and the implementation of the European Union Acquis communautaire into Macedonian law.
 Different aspects of environmental monitoring are carried out by a number of different ministries.
 However, the development of a biodiversity strategy was an early example of effective cooperation between ministries.

 The Law on Protection of Ohrid, Prespa and Lake Dojrans provided specific protection for the three large lakes starting in 1977.
 The Law on Environment and Nature Protection and Promotion was instituted in 1996.
 The Law on Nature Protection was established in 2004 to consolidate previous laws, such as the Law on Natural Rarities (1973) and the Law on Protection of Ohrid, Prespa and Lake Dojrans (1977), and the Law on Protection of National Parks (1980).
 It also transposes parts of the Acquis communautaire, namely the Habitats Directive, the Birds Directive, and the Regulation on the Protection of Species of Wild Fauna and Flora by Regulating Trade Therein.
 The use of natural resources such as wild plants and animal parts is regulated under the Law on Nature Protection.
 National parks issue permits for the collection of wild resources from their forests.
 This law also legislates to protect the environment from invasive species.